 Distributed Raman amplification (DRA) describes the process whereby Raman pump power is introduced into the transmission fibre, leading to signal amplification within the transmission fibre though stimulated Raman scattering.
-This technology has become increasingly widespread in recent years due to the many advantage that it offers optical system designers, including improved system optical signal-to-noise ratio (OSNR), and the ability to tailor the gain spectrum to cover any or several transmission bands.
+This technology has become increasingly widespread in recent years due to many advantages that it offers to optical system designers, including improved system optical signal-to-noise ratio (OSNR) and the ability to tailor the gain spectrum to cover any or several transmission bands.

-A fundamental difference between distributed Raman amplification and amplification using discrete amplifiers, such as erbium-doped fibre amplifiers (EDFAs), is that the latter can be described using a black box approach, while the former is an inherent part of the system in which it is deployed.
-Thus, a discrete amplifier is a unique and separate element with a well defined input and output ports, allowing rigorous specifications of the amplifiers performance characteristics and the methods used to test these characteristics.
+A fundamental difference between distributed Raman amplification and amplification using discrete amplifiers, such as erbium-doped fibre amplifiers (EDFAs), is that the latter can be described using a black box approach, while the former is an inherent part of the transmission system in which it is deployed.
+Thus, a discrete amplifier is a unique and separate element with well-defined input and output ports, allowing rigorous specifications of the amplifier performance characteristics and the methods used to test these characteristics.
 On the other hand, a distributed Raman amplifier is basically a pump module, with the actual amplification process taking place along the transmission fibre.
-This means that many of the performance characteristics of distributed Raman amplification are inherently coupled to the system in which it is deployed.
+This means that many of the performance characteristics of distributed Raman amplification are inherently coupled to the transmission system in which it a Raman amplifier is deployed.

-This technical report provides an overview of DRA and its applications.
-It also provides a detailed discussion of the various performance characteristics related to DRA, some of the methods that can be used to test these characteristics, and some of the operational issues related to the distributed nature of the amplification process, such as the sensitivity to transmission line quality and eye-safety.
+This document provides an overview of DRA and its applications.
+It also provides a detailed discussion of the various performance characteristics related to DRA, as well as some of the methods that can be used to test these characteristics.
+Information is also provided on some of the operational issues related to the distributed nature of the amplification process, such as the sensitivity to transmission line quality and eye-safety.